This page will discuss containers and container images, as well as their use in operations and solution development.

 pulls for the two containers will not be parallelized.
 However, if you have two

-Pods that use different images, the kubelet pulls the images in parallel on
+Pods that use different images, and the parallel image pull feature is enabled,

 Maximum parallel image pulls

-is set to false, the kubelet defaults to no limit on the
+When serializeImagePulls is set to false, the kubelet defaults to no limit on

 limit the number of parallel image pulls, you can set the field maxParallelImagePulls

-can be pulled at the same time, and any image pull beyond n will have to wait
+images can be pulled at the same time, and any image pull beyond n will have to

-Limiting the number parallel image pulls would prevent image pulling from consuming
+Limiting the number of parallel image pulls prevents image pulling from consuming

 too much network bandwidth or disk I/O, when parallel image pulling is enabled.

-to false.
-The kubelet will fail to start with invalid
+you must set serializeImagePulls to false.
+The kubelet will fail to start

 Multi-architecture images with image indexes